A sufficiently objective morality

 Every moral relativist has a pet peeve that will trigger their moral outrage circuitry.
 Maybe they hate anti-vaxxers.
 Maybe they think taxation is theft.
 Maybe they think imperialism is bad.
 Maybe they hate a certain politician.
 Or maybe they hate vegans who protest in steakhouses.
 All you have to do is find what they hate and make them see that inconsistency.
-In practice, most people who use relativistic arguments do so not out of strong meta-ethical convictions, but in a desperate ad hoc attempt to justify their behavior and opinions instead of changing them, or simply for the sake of being stubborn and getting back at you for making them feel judged, even if you did all you could in order to not make them feel judged (which you should).
+In practice, most people who use relativistic arguments do so not out of strong meta-ethical convictions, but in a desperate ad hoc attempt to justify their behavior and opinions instead of changing them, or simply for the sake of being stubborn and getting back at you for making them feel judged, even if you were careful not make them feel judged (which you should be).

 Unfortunately, many people are not willing to admit they feel judged even to themselves, especially men, since that is perceived as a sign of vulnerability.
 When you notice somebody is going in a relativistic direction, therefore, before starting a monologue about pragmatic objectivism and the weakness of non-cognitivism, simply find their pet peeve X and ask: is it wrong to do X?
 And trust me, pet peeves are better than generic examples like torturing children.
 People will go very far to preserve their sense of identity and prove you wrong, even if it takes biting very hard bullets.
 But if you threaten their sense of identity from two sides, forcing them to either accept that, say, veganism is good or that anti-vaxxers aren’t harmful, then they are less likely to defend extreme ideas such as moral relativism.